 BSI defines a standard as ‘something that is generally accepted’.
 British Standard (BS) publications are technical specifications or practices that can be used as guidance for the production of a product, carrying out a process or providing a service.

 British Standard Code (BS CODE) mostly applied by engineering companies in Malaysia especially for Civil/Structural Engineering Companies.
-For updating our clients along with preparing the entire list of BS Codes, it is noted that our civil/structural engineers, herewith utilize checked Code items (see FSE column in the presented table) which are applicable to our civil Engineering scopes and works.
+For updating our clients along with preparing the entire list of BS Codes, it is noted that our civil/structural engineers, herewith utilize checked Code items, which are applicable to our civil Engineering scopes and works.

 The EN Eurocodes are expected to contribute to the establishment and functioning of the internal market for construction products and engineering services by eliminating the disparities that hinder their free circulation within the Community.
 Further, they are meant to lead to more uniform levels of safety in construction in Europe.